-Living without a credit card isn’t just about convenience and credit scores, it’s about dignity, accessibility, and the sharp sting of exclusion.
-But this isn’t a narrative of defeat, it’s a call to action.
+Living without a credit card isn’t just about convenience and credit scores, it’s about dignity, accessibility and the sharp sting of exclusion.
+But this call to action can turn things around.
 You absolutely can live without a credit card in Canada.
-We’ve put together a list of strategies to help you not just live without a credit card, but thrive in a country addicted to debt.
+We’ve put together a list of strategies to help you thrive in a country addicted to debt.
 You got this!

 Why is it so hard to live without a credit card?

-Because credit cards are as ubiquitous as the Double-Double.
-Right now, we rank second highest in the world for cashless transactions with over 76 million credit cards in circulation.
+Credit cards are as ubiquitous as the Double-Double.
+Right now, we rank second highest in the world for cashless transactions with more than 76 million credit cards in circulation.
 Everyone and their dog has one (or two!) and almost everyone wants you to use it – for everything.

 That makes living without a credit card in Canada challenging for several reasons:

 Many online retailers require a credit card for payment.
 Without one, online shopping becomes incredibly difficult.
-And alternatives like debit cards or online payment platforms are not always accepted.
+Alternatives like debit cards or online payment platforms are not always accepted.

 Travel & accommodations

 Rental car companies, hotels, and airlines almost always require a credit card for reservations.
-While there might be alternatives available, they usually involve more hassle.
-And certain types of prepaid cards are a non-starter.
+Meanwhile, alternatives usually involve more hassle.
+And certain types of prepaid cards don’t fill the bill.

 Convenience & security

 Credit cards offer convenience and additional protections against fraud or loss that other forms of payment cannot provide.
 If someone steals your credit card, you usually won’t be liable for unauthorized purchases.
 However, if someone steals your wallet or accesses your bank account via a debit card, you could lose actual money.
-And, in many cases, your account is frozen while the situation is being resolved which prevents you from accessing your cash.
+In many cases, your account gets frozen while the situation becomes resolved which prevents you from accessing your cash.

 Many subscription services like streaming platforms, gyms, or even utility providers prefer or even require a credit card for automatic monthly payments.
 Without one, managing these subscriptions becomes more complicated.

-A credit card can be a crucial financial tool in emergencies, allowing you to access funds quickly if you need to pay for unexpected expenses like car repairs or medical bills.
-While it’s preferable to have money in a savings account for exactly this purpose, it may be enough.
-And the reality is that most people do not have the recommended 3-6 months’ worth of expenses saved up.
+A credit card can be a crucial financial tool in emergencies.
+After all, they allow you to access funds quickly if you need to pay for unexpected expenses like car repairs or medical bills.
+While you’d prefer to have money in a savings account for this purpose, it may be enough.
+And the reality is that most people do not have the recommended 3 to 6 months’ worth of expenses saved up.

-While there may be alternative payment methods, like prepaid credit cards, cash, and debit cards, these options may not always be accepted or may come with fees and other inconveniences.
-And the big banks have seriously let us down but not keeping up with our changing needs in a digital world.
+While you have other payment methods, like prepaid credit cards, cash, and debit cards, these options may come with fees and other inconveniences.
+The big banks have seriously let us down but not keeping up with our changing needs in a digital world.
 For shame!